guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

     See [configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information on setting up credentials and user profile.

-# Install Terraform

-1. Visit the the [Terraform download page](https://www.terraform.io/downloads.html) for bundled installations and support for Linux, macOS and Windows.
-If you're on a Mac environment with [homebrew](https://brew.sh/) installed, simply run the following command:

-    ```bash
-    brew install terraform
-    ```

 1. Set the `AWS_DEFAULT_REGION`.
 The current Terraform Provider for AWS requires that the default AWS region be set before terraform can start.
 You can set the default region with the following command:

     ```bash